Floki Health Limited

 We previously worked with Floki Health Limited through the EEMaC ERDF programme to develop an initial proof of concept.
 Although the concept was proven there were still several obstacles to overcome, in order to produce a fully working prototype.

 How CPI helped

-CPI Electronics Team based in Newton Aycliffe carried out an initial design review to investigate the feasibility of a hybrid mixing flexible and conventional electronics to allow the tag to be integrated on curved surfaces being discreet, flat and lightweight.
-It also investigated at the functionality to increase broadcast frequency when the tag is moved therefore significantly reducing power consumption requirements.
+We carried out an initial design review to investigate the feasibility of a hybrid mixing flexible and conventional electronics to allow the tag to be integrated on curved surfaces being discreet, flat and lightweight.
+We also investigated the functionality to increase broadcast frequency when the tag is moved, therefore significantly reducing power consumption requirements.

-This work will be followed on from previous work where there was a functional BLE (Bluetooth Low Energy) beacon broadcasting at a set interval while being completely self-sufficient as it is powered by a solar energy harvesting system.
+This work follows on from previous work where there was a functional BLE (Bluetooth Low Energy) beacon broadcasting at a set interval while being completely self-sufficient as it’s powered by a solar energy harvesting system.

 In order to make an electronic design suitable for a hybrid of conventional PCB (printed circuit board) and prints, along with increasing the possibility of scale-up and reducing overall cost per device, the design needed to be changed so that the printable side of the circuit will be separated from the PCB circuit

-In addition to the hardware and firmware development, CPI’s Formulations team designed and 3D printed an enclosure for the device based on the dimensions of the circuit design.
+In addition to the hardware and firmware development, through our formulations expertise, we designed and 3D printed an enclosure for the device based on the dimensions of the circuit design.

 The design was printed out of a material that is compatible with IPA so that the product can be cleaned regularly.
 We are now looking forward to feedback from Floki Health once the device has been trialled in a real-time setting.